 When spending time in Florence, do not miss the chance to try a sip (or thirty!) of the local vintages.

 But planning a visit to Tuscan wineries can be confusing.

 For one, their websites aren’t exactly the most user-friendly, and language barriers when making calls to reserve tastings can be an issue.

 For another, there are so many wineries spread out across such a wide region that it can be impossible to do without a car (which then begs the question — who has to drive?)

-Going on a wine tour from Florence can be one of the better ways to explore the wine scene of Tuscany — and have a designated driver along the way, of course!
+If time is short, going on a wine tour from Florence can be one of the better ways to explore the wine scene of Tuscany — and leave that car rental behind, so you can have a designated driver along the way, of course!

 Here are some of the best wine tours from Florence that are worth checking out before your trip.

 So be sure to save a day of your Florence itinerary pulling yourself away from its many museums, churches, and landmarks as you get to know its wine and gastronomy!

 This is one of the best Florence day trips you can do, so make sure you save time for it.